Inula helenium, Elecampane

 Comment:

 1. I. helenium and I. racemosa are similar in taste, appearance and effect.
-Inula helenium and I. racemosa are used as the source for a type of Costus (Mu Xiang) under the name Tu Mu Xiang, indicating they are used synonymously.
+Inula helenium and I. racemosa are used as the source for a type of Costus (Mu Xiang) in China under the name Tu Mu Xiang, indicating they are used synonymously.

 2. Inula and Costus are similar and mutually benefiting, often being used together in the Eastern systems.
 Inula is a better Qi tonic, Costus is better to regulate Qi.
 In this way Inula is similar to Atractylodes Bai Zhu, another close relative with similar properties.
 Together, they mutually enhance.
 It is also noted that in some parts of China,